-The Humanist Society currently has over 100 Humanist Celebrants in 33 states and Puerto Rico.
-For more information on the Humanist Celebrant application process, go to our Become a Celebrant page.
+The Humanist Society currently has over 394 Humanist Celebrants in 44 states and 3 countries.
+Our celebrants also include 82 humanist chaplains with several of them being paid positions in a variety of institutions.
+For more information on the humanist celebrant application process, go to our Become a Celebrant page.